Share kit

 4. Playgama

 Strong secondary fit because it is built for HTML5 distribution, partner-platform publishing, ads/IAP monetization, and no upfront cost revenue share.
+Both current games now include Playgama Bridge lifecycle and gated ad hooks.

 Account: Playgama developer portal account; payout details later after approval and earnings.